dubzzz/fast-check/documentation/Arbitraries.md

 > Positive integer values (including zero)
 >
-> Generate all possible positive integers between zero and the upper bound.
+> Generate any possible positive integer between zero and the upper bound.
 > Both zero and the upper bound are included in the set of possible values.

 *&#8195;Signatures*